 Is the first year orientation mandatory and what is its purpose?

 Yes, the first year orientation, called First Year Connections (FYC), is required for all first year students.
-FYC is a one-day interactive orientation program designed to help new students get a head start on their future at NJIT.
-For more information, click here.
+FYC is a two-part orientation.
+FYC 1.0 is a two-day interactive orientation program designed to help new students get a head start on their future at NJIT.
+FYC 2.0 is a two-day experience the week before class starts.
+For more information, contact FYC@njit.edu or call 973-596-5438.

 If I decide to change my major, do I need to reapply?

 You do not have to reapply if you “change your major”.
-You need to send an official written request via email to the Admissions Office by June 15, 2013 at email@example.com and they will notify you about their decision.
+You need to send an official written request via email to the Admissions Office by June 15, 2014 at email@example.com and they will notify you about their decision.
+After June 15, you can contact the Center For First Year Students (CFFYS) to get information on how to change your major.

 I’ve been accepted, now how do I register for classes?